LDAPAccountManager/lam/lam/docs/README.lamdaemon.txt

      fit together.
 Try recompiling the library and libssh2.

      This combination was tested successfully: libssh2 0.13 with php5-ssh2 0.10
+     php5-ssh2 0.11 should have no problems with recent libssh2 releases.

    - Check /var/log/auth.log or the equivalent on your system This file contains messages about all logins.
 If the ssh login